rbbrdckybk/comfy-batcher/README.md

 # Usage

 Make sure your ComfyUI installation is currently running.
-You can run the following to send a couple test prompts:
+You can then run the following to send a couple test prompts:
 ```
 python comfy-batcher.py --workflow_file flux_workflow_api.json --prompt_file example-prompts.txt
 ```